 Oglethorpe's intramural and recreational programs offer all students the opportunity to enjoy the fun and participation of team sports and outdoor activities.
 Intramural athletics are popular with both men and women, and all students are welcome to participate.
-(Back to ToC)

 12.1.2.
 Campus Safety